gdeol4/digital-garden/content/projects/smoc2-rna-seq/index.md

 ```

 # Normalization

+Normalizing the raw counts to assess sample-level quality control is the first step in the workflow.
+The raw counts
+represent the number of reads aligning to each gene and should be proportional to the expression of the RNA in
+the sample; however, there are factors other than RNA expression that can influence the number of reads aligning to each gene.
+The count data can be adjusted to remove the influence of these factors on the overall counts using normalization methods.
+The main factors often considered during normalization of count data are library depth, gene length, and RNA composition.

+Differences in library size between samples can lead to many more reads being aligned to genes in one sample versus another sample.
+Therefore, we need to adjust the counts assigned to each gene based on the size of the library prior to doing differential expression
+analysis.

+Gene length normalization is another normalization factor often adjusted for.
+A longer gene generates a longer
+transcript, which generates more fragments for sequencing.
+Therefore, a longer gene will often have more counts than a shorter
+gene with the same level of expression.
+Since DE analysis compares expression levels of the same genes between conditions, we do
+not need to normalize for gene length.
+However, if you were to compare the expression levels of different genes, you would need
+to account for lengths of the genes.

+Library composition effect is the third factor that needs to be taken into account for by adjusting library size, the composition
+of the library is also important.
+A few highly differentially expressed genes can skew many normalization methods that are not resistant
+to these outliers.

 DESeq2 normalization uses a ‘median of ratios’ method of normalization.
 This method adjusts the raw counts for library size
 and is resistant to large numbers of differentially expressed genes.